0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

     authResponse = await verifier.fullVerify(tokenStr, authRequest);
     ```

-Execute the verification starting from the JWZ Token `tokenStr` and the `authRequest`.
-It verifies that the proof shared by the user inside the JWZ satisfies the criteria set by the verifier inside the initial request.
+Execute the verification.
+It verifies that the proof shared by the user satisfies the criteria set by the verifier inside the initial request.

 ## Verification - Under the Hood